-An easy 6-ingredient Edamame Corn Salad recipe with juicy tomatoes, fresh herbs, and a bright lemon dressing!
-Simple and nourishing.
+This quick & easy Edamame Corn Salad recipe features juicy tomatoes, fresh herbs, and a bright lemon dressing!
+It's so fresh, simple, and filled with plant-based protein and nourishment.
 (Vegan, gluten-free, oil-free.)

 Customizing